cue-lang/cuelang.org/hugo/content/en/docs/tour/basics/unification/index.md

 ---
-title: Duplicate Fields
+title: Unification
 weight: 90
+aliases:
+- duplicate-fields
 ---

 CUE allows fields to be specified multiple times, so long as all the values don’t conflict.
 If the values don’t conflict we say they **unify** successfully.
 **Unification** is the process of checking that values don't conflict, and it happens implicitly whenever any field is redeclared.
+It also happens when the `&` operator is used, as shown on the next page.

 For concrete data, unification of basic types requires that all values specified for a field must be equal.\